The 10 Best Icebreaker Activities for Any Work Event

 - The Best One-Word Ice Breaker: This is becoming a new favorite icebreaker.
 After using it for a couple of years, it works well in every meeting, training, and team building session on any topic.
 In a team building session on the topic of conflict resolution, participants were asked to start out the session by saying what they think of when they think of conflict.
 In a second example, in a session on culture, the participants were asked to describe their current culture in one word.
 Why not try it out?
 It's definitely fun for participants.

 - The Five of Anything Ice Breaker: You can use any number for this fun icebreaker that quickly allows participants to share interests.
 Make the interests germane to your session or let your participants learn more about each other.
 This icebreaker is easily customized to your meeting's needs.
+Participants feel safe answering this icebreaker activity because it is not intrusive.

 - Fun and Funny Ice Breakers: Want to laugh with participants as you break the ice at the beginning of a training class, team building session, or a meeting?
 These icebreakers are fun and funny, and while they may not introduce the topic of the meeting, they have their own place in the world of warming people up to hold discussions in meetings.